kerolloz/04-CS-Second-Term/wireless-communication.md

   through DRS.
   ```

-- When RF signals are reflected by objects in a building, which one of the followingbest describes the result that might be experienced at a receiver?
+- When RF signals are reflected by objects in a building, which one of the following best describes the result that might be experienced at a receiver?

   a.
 Fresnel loss
   b.
 Multipath